How to embrace the new world of hybrid work

 “During the pandemic, most companies went remote through a very rapid design process in which they didn’t have a lot of choice,” says Bersin.
 “HR people now have the opportunity to very purposefully design what the hybrid work experience is going to be like, soliciting feedback along the way—so the company lands in a spot where everyone feels comfortable.”

-Click here to register for HRE’s free July 21 webinar with Josh Bersin: Hybrid Work-Planning for What Comes Next.
+Click here to watch HRE’s free webinar with Josh Bersin: Hybrid Work-Planning for What Comes Next.